Home improvements vs moving house – which one is right for you?

 Smaller projects

 If it’s a small, short-term project and you need a little advance to get it started, you might be able to fund it using a credit card.
-Just make sure you can make the repayments before the interest starts building up.
+If you qualify for a card with an introductory 0% rate and use it wisely, it could help you spread the cost of your renovation project rather than have to find the money upfront.
+Just make sure you can make the repayments in full before the interest starts building up.

 Big projects